It is not possible to load the page you were looking for on KNVB.com.

 Most goals were scored during the 1944 final in Eindhoven, when Willem II Tilburg defeated Groene Ster from the Limburg village of Heerlerheide 9-2.
 Romário de Souza Faria netted the quickest goal ever in a KNVB Cup final.
 PSV Eindhoven’s Brazilian star only needed two minutes to open the score against FC Groningen on 25 May 1989.

-Since the introduction of professional football in the Netherlands, only two amateur sides made it to the semi-finals: IJsselmeervogels (Bunschoten-Spakenburg) in the 1974-75 season and VVSB (Noordwijkerhout) in 2015-16.
+Since the introduction of professional football in the Netherlands, only three amateur sides made it to the semi-finals: IJsselmeervogels (Bunschoten-Spakenburg) in the 1974-75 season, VVSB (Noordwijkerhout) in 2015-16 and SV Spakenburg (Bunschoten-Spakenburg) in 2022-23.

 The silver KNVB Cup trophy is shaped like a pine cone.